-Historically, the Section 3 regulations had been at 24 CFR part 135, which was under the umbrella of the Office of Fair Housing and Equal Opportunity (FHEO).
-The final rule removes the Section 3 regulations from part 135 and creates a new part 75, which is under the umbrella of the Office of the Secretary.
+Historically, Section 3 regulations had been at 24 CFR part 135, under the umbrella of the Office of Fair Housing and Equal Opportunity (FHEO).
+The final rule moves Section 3 regulations from part 135 to a new part 75, under the Office of the HUD Secretary.

-Monitoring and enforcement of Section 3 is removed from FHEO and transferred to the relevant program office. [§75.33(b), page165 text]
+Monitoring and enforcement of Section 3 is removed from FHEO and transferred to the relevant HIUD program office.